 While many of us prefer to spend our days fully clothed, some prefer to live their lives au naturel.
 In their birthday suits.
 Nude.
 Unclothed.
 They are naturists.

 While everyone is welcome to make this lifestyle choice, you can safely assume that we will never have an active naturist on board.
 Aside from anything else, it’s probably a little cold in most of the places we visit!

 Fortunately, we do have the next best thing: our expert team of on-board naturalists.

 While naturists may be in a state of nature, naturalists are into nature and natural history, and they are always eager to share their expertise with everyone on board.
 They take a passion for penguins and wonder of wildlife to the next level, and bring everyone on board along with them.
 They are an important and special part of the Aurora Expeditions’ team.

 Where can I find them?

-While at sea, you will often find naturalists on the bridge scanning the horizon for wildlife with a pair of binoculars, or on deck enthusing over a thrilling whale or seal sighting.
+While at sea, you will often find naturalists on deck enthusing over a thrilling whale or seal sighting.
 They may be updating the wildlife list with the most recent observations, or in the lecture theatre giving a presentation on the wildlife you have seen or hope to encounter.

 On land, naturalist guides are available to answer your questions about local wildlife, vegetation and other natural phenomena.
 If you have a question about king penguins in South Georgia, howling monkeys in Costa Rica or puffins in Iceland, our naturalists are there to reveal the hidden lives of these remarkable creatures.